fokosun/playlog-ct/readme.md

 - bubble up comments that have a response as a way to suffice relevant data to the user
 ```

-## RUNNING THE APPLICATION LOCAlLY
+## RUNNING THE APPLICATION LOCALLY

-I use Homestead, use whatever works for you.
-If you're using homestead, launch the app (ensure all your setup/config is done correctly)
+I use [Laravel Homestead](https://laravel.com/docs/6.x/homestead), use whatever works for you.
+If you're using homestead,
+launch the app (ensure all your setup/config is done correctly)

 Dev Setup
 - clone the repository